Skip to content

 Step-by-Step Configuration

-Part 1: Enable and Configure Agent Inventory in PPAC
+Part 1: Access and Configure Power Platform Inventory in PPAC

 1. Open Power Platform Admin Center